 As mentioned earlier, walking is just as effective — possibly even more effective in some circumstances — as more intense workouts when it comes to weight loss or maintenance.
 This is even true when compared to various “rigorous” activities that increase your heart rate and cause you to sweat, like swimming, cycling, working out at the gym, dancing, running, football/rugby, badminton/tennis, squash and aerobic exercises.
 All of these exercises were compared in the London School study, but the weight loss benefits of walking still held up.

 Additionally, walking seems to be therapeutic for many people and soothing (especially when it’s done outdoors).
-Since walking can help balance stress hormones like cortisol, which are known to increase cravings and fat storage, it might make it easier to stick with other healthy habits — like eating a nourishing diet and getting good sleep that both support you in your quest to lose weight fast.
+Since walking can help balance stress hormones like cortisol, which are known to increase cravings and fat storage, it might make it easier to stick with other healthy habits — like eating a nourishing diet and getting good sleep, which both support you in your quest to lose weight fast.

 2. Low-Impact and Easy on Joints

-If you’ve suffered injuries or aches and pains from the past, you can gradually increase the intensity of your walking without needing a personal trainer or much guidance.
-Stretching, resting enough and starting slow can help prevent pains and further inflammation (more on this below).
+If you’ve suffered injuries or have aches and pains from the past, you can gradually increase the intensity of your walking without needing a personal trainer or much guidance.
+Stretching, resting enough and starting slow can help prevent pains and further inflammation.

 3. Good for Improving and Preserving Heart Health